frsong/tf-examples/README.md

 # Notes

-The results below are reproducible on a CPU (for the same version of TF) but not on GPUs.
+The results below are reproducible on a single CPU, for the same version of TF, but not on a GPU.
 When used, an "epoch" means one full presentation of the dataset.

 ## Datasets